 - Refrain from soliciting or accepting anything of other than nominal value from any entity (other than an institution of higher education or a governmental entity such as the U.S. Department of Education) involved in the making, holding, consolidating or processing of any student loans, including anything of value (including reimbursement of expenses) for serving on an advisory body or as part of a training activity of or sponsored by any such entity.

 - Disclose to his or her institution, in such manner as his or her institution may prescribe, any involvement with or interest in any entity involved in any aspect of student financial aid.

-Degree-seeking students who desire to withdraw from the University are to consult with the Office of the Dean of Student and complete the University Withdrawal Form.
+Degree-seeking students who desire to withdraw from the University are to consult with the Office of the Dean of Students and complete the University Withdrawal Form.
 Withdrawal is not official until specific responsibilities have been met.
-Failure to follow this procedure will result in a grade of “F” rather than a grade of “W.” After the 10th week of the semester, grades of “W” will be granted only for extraordinary circumstances as approved by the Dean of Students.
+Failure to follow this procedure will result in a grade of “F” rather than a grade of “W.” After the tenth week of the semester, grades of “W” will be granted only for extraordinary circumstances as approved by the Dean of Students.

-Students who do not maintain continuous enrollment at Concordia University Chicago from semester to semester (excluding the summer term) will be withdrawn automatically from the University as of their last semester of attendance, unless the student is eligible and files for Leave of Absence status.
+Students who do not maintain continuous enrollment at Concordia University Chicago from semester to semester (excluding the summer term) will be withdrawn automatically from the University as of their last semester of attendance, unless the student is eligible and files for a Leave of Absence status.

 Return of Title IV Financial Aid Policy: